-- PATs are typically administered in the spring (PATs may be administered in January for Division schools in a semestered program). - PAT dates can be found on the Provincial Achievement Tests website.
+- PATs are typically administered in the spring (PATs may be administered in January for Division schools in a semestered program). - The Division schedule for the administration of PATs is available on SchoolZone.
+Grade 9 Academic Alternative students will write the Math 9 and Science 9 PATs in January 2024.
+All other PATs will be written in June 2024.